commontoolsinc/labs/typescript/packages/planning-server/README.md

 - The Tailscale device name (if using Tailscale)

 The specific address and port will be provided in the Terraform output.

+The Planning Server includes a health check endpoint that responds to all `GET` requests with a `200 OK` status code.